 It makes work much more enjoyable.
 People enjoy working with people they like.
-Humor in the office helps break the ice, and allows people to get to know each other better, and on a more personal level.
+Humor in the office helps break the ice and allows people to get to know their boss and each other better and on a more personal level.

 It cuts through tension.
-Humor in the office can serve as a fantastic tension breaker, since people who laugh as a reaction to conflict usually think convergently and are able to find multiple solutions for the present problems.
+Humor in the office can serve as a fantastic tension breaker, since people who laugh as a reaction to conflict usually use convergent thinking and are able to find multiple solutions for the present problems.

 It boosts creative spirit.
-Humor is one of the most important parts of creative thinking as it helps in lowering internal criting, and allows people to play with new ideas.
+Humor is one of the most important parts of creative thinking as it helps in lowering internal critics, and allows people to play with new ideas.

 It increases employee morale.
 Employees enjoy working with people with a great sense of humor.
-Work should be fun, and employees should look forward to coming to work each day.
-Humor in the workplace allows the creation of this atmosphere, and makes a tight-knit community of engaged people.
+A job should be fun, and employees should look forward to coming to work each day.
+Humor in the workplace allows the creation of this atmosphere and makes a tight-knit community of engaged people.

 Increases productivity.
-Humor creates a joyful atmosphere that promotes interaction, thinking outside of the box, and boosts creative spirit.
-All of this in combination leads to greater productivity.
+Humor and people who share funny stories create a joyful atmosphere that promotes interaction and thinking outside the box and boosts the creative spirit.
+All of this, in combination, leads to greater job productivity.

 Inappropriate office jokes are nothing new

-Many people cover prejudices and animosities with “humor” that sounds innocent on the surface, but it has a deeper meaning with a potential to hurt others feelings.
-Usually, when somebody says a nasty joke, and others get offended we can hear excuses along the lines that people are being “too sensitive” or “don’t know how to joke”.
+Many people cover prejudices and animosities with “humor” that sounds innocent on the surface, but it has a deeper meaning with the potential to hurt others' feelings.
+Usually, when somebody says something nasty, and others get offended, we can hear excuses along the lines that people are being “too sensitive” or “not funny”.

 There are various reasons why people make poor jokes in the office.
-Sometimes ignorance is in question, while on other occasions might be the indirect expression of feelings, or pure malice.
+Sometimes it's about ignorance, while on other occasions might be the indirect expression of feelings or pure malice on the job.